Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Code Availability

 \section{Code Availability}

-The code used for data preprocessing, age-stratified fatality modeling, and hospital optimization is openly available at \href{https://github.com/kwyosu7/Tuberculosis_hospital_distribution_optimization}{https://github.com/kwyosu7/Tuberculosis\_hospital\_distribution\_optimization}.
-The repository includes Python scripts for constructing the dataset, implementing optimization routines, and generating the figures used in the manuscript.
+The code used for data preprocessing, age-stratified data reconstruction, and figure generation is openly available at a github repository: \href{https://github.com/kwyosu7/Tuberculosis_hospital_distribution_optimization}{https://github.com/kwyosu7/Tuberculosis\_hospital\_distribution\_optimization}.
+The repository includes Python scripts for constructing the dataset and generating the figures used in the manuscript.